Skip to content

 Genesis 21:12-13 poignantly describes the promises to both Isaac and Ishmael:

 “…for in He-Laughs [Isaac] a seed is being called to-you.
-And also, אֶת-the son of the Slavewoman to a nation I am placing [Ishmael] him, for your seed is him [Ishmael].”
+And also, אֶת-the son of the Slavewoman to a nation I am placing [Ishmael] him, for the seed of yourself is himself.”
 Genesis 21:12-13 RBT

 Notice how the text points to Ishmael as being the seed of Abraham, while Isaac is also the seed of Abraham.